Warming Up Your Home (Without Raising Your Utility Bill)

 The weather outside is frightful, but so is your utility bill.
 That means you need to look for innovative ways to heat things up in your apartment without cranking up the thermostat.
 Fortunately, there are many ways to raise the coziness quotient without adding to an already sky-high heating bill.

-- Check Your Windows and Doors: Check for drafts around your windows and doors and employ some cost-effective methods to stop the wind from howling through.
+Check for drafts around your windows and doors and employ some cost-effective methods to stop the wind from howling through.
 At window and door frames, a little clear caulk will seal up drafts and keep them from coming back, saving you money now and next summer.
 If your windows are not double-paned and insulated, add a second layer of insulation on the cheap by purchasing and applying plastic sheeting to the windows.
 Use a hair dryer to get out wrinkles and people won’t even know it’s there.

 Another way to insulate windows is to add heavier draperies in the wintertime.
 These help to catch drafts before they come into the room and make the whole apartment feel cozier.
 And don’t forget to add a rolled up towel at the bottom of the door to stop drafts from coming underneath.

-- Consider your floors: If you have hardwood floors, area rugs are a must.
+If you have hardwood floors, area rugs are a must.
 You can find many affordable rug designs or, if you’re pinching pennies, purchase a carpet remnant for use during the winter months to keep things warmer underfoot.

 Also, be sure you’re wearing something on your feet during the cold weather.
 Even if you’re normally a barefooter, you’ll need socks or slippers during the colder months to help you stay toasty.

-- Revamp your bedding: Crisp cotton sheets are misery-making on those cold winter nights and can make getting into bed feel like sliding on ice.
+Crisp cotton sheets are misery-making on those cold winter nights and can make getting into bed feel like sliding on ice.
 Make your bed with flannel sheets, an extra blanket, and a heavier comforter (or a throw on top of your regular comforter).
 Want a heavy comforter on the cheap?
 Work on those sewing skills (or enlist the help of grandma) and sew two flannel flat sheets together, making a flannel duvet cover to fill with your current comforter.
 It will bulk up the warmth factor at very little cost or added weight.

 Want to get really toasty?
 Consider an electric blanket.
 They don’t cost much and you might find that you can even turn down your thermostat a degree or two at night without noticing.

-- Warm yourself first: Make sure you’re staying as warm as possible before you raise that thermostat.
+Make sure you’re staying as warm as possible before you raise that thermostat.
 Here are just a few ways.